Guernsey Railway: Guernsey Steam Tramway Company

 The Guernsey Steam Tramway Company was registered in London on 29 May 1878, the concession having been granted by the States of Guernsey on 2 May 1877, and confirmed by an Order in Council of 13 August 1877.

 The line extended for about three miles from Saint Peter Port, the principal town, to Saint Sampson's, a smaller port which at that time had extensive granite quarries.
-The line was single track with passing loops, with a maximum gradient of 1 in 32.
+The line was single track with passing loops, and a maximum gradient of 1 in 32.

-The contract for construction was awarded to John Howard F.R.G.S and the value was a little over £4,000 per mile (equal to £ today).
+The contract for construction was awarded to John Howard F.R.G.S, and the value was a little over £4,000 per mile (equal to £ today).

 The first Merryweather steam engine and carriage arrived only on 4 June on the S.S.
 Stannington.
 This remained the situation for the first four weeks of operation and restricted the receipts.
-By the week ending 23 August, Mr William Gumbley the manager reported 6,780 passengers with total receipts of £67 1s 10d.
+By the week ending 23 August, William Gumbley, the manager, reported 6,780 passengers with total receipts of £67 1s 10d.

 Two further Merryweather steam tram engines were delivered at a cost of £700 each (equal to £ today).